jxs1211/master-native-english/LearnEnglishWithBobTheCanadian/main.md

       - The second place is the medical center, you can go see a doctor, if they can figure it out, the doctor might write you a prescription, and then you can take it back to the drugstore, and they will give you the medicine that the doctor have prescribed.
       - The walk-in clinic is normally open at night and also on the weekends if you have to see a doctor but the medical center is closed during that time.
       - An emergency is a place where you can go when you're feeling extremely sick.
 It's called the emergency room or ER, you will come to the ER if you have a dangerous high fever or you have severe pain or you injure yourself.
+      - In Canada, if you are sick you could call 911 for an ambulance.

 - P6 关于加拿大 An English Lesson About the Country of Canada
   - 20 interesting facts about the country that I know and love, called Canada.
     - Canada has 2 official languages: English and France
     - Milk comes in a bag.
     - Canadian ends the sentence with "eh"
     - Tim Horton's(Timmies) is a place where many Canadian go buy some breakfast every morning on their way to work.
     - Canada is the second largest country in the world.
     - Cash is very colorful
     - The leader of Canada is the prime minister, not the president.
     - Canada has 10 provinces which are from the Pacific Ocean in the west all the way to the Atlantic Ocean in the east, province is really really big in Canada.
     - The capital of Canada is Ottawa, it's located pretty far north, in the province of Ontario.
     - Canada is full of maple trees.
 One of the most popular exports is maple syrup.
     - Bob the Canadian is an influencer who teaches people English on youtube.
     - The Beaver is the national animal of Canada.
     - In Canada tax is high, but health care is free.
 The dentist and eye doctor aren't free if you need work done about your teeth and eyes.
 Everything else is covered because you paid high taxes except medicine.
     - Our biggest export is oil.
 Alberta has a large of oil resources.

 P7
 厨房烘培英语！ Learn English While Baking Cookies with Me in the Kitchen!